 - failure to comply with a request of additional information.

 What if an employer wishes to leave the self-insurance program?

 A self-insured employer may voluntarily terminate the self-insurance privilege with notice to the Commission.
-The Commission will issue a notice terminating the privilege on a date certain upon receipt of evidence of workers' compensation insurance coverage.
+The Commission will issue a certificate terminating the privilege on a date certain upon receipt of evidence of workers' compensation insurance coverage.
 The employer is required to provide for the continuation of payment of current and future claims that occurred during the self-insurance period and maintain security for the length of time sufficient to guarantee the payment of those workers' compensation obligations.
-Also, the employer will be required to continue to pay assessments into the Self-Insurers Security Fund, the Second Injury Fund and the Rate Adjustment Fund on workers’ compensation benefits paid for injuries that occurred while self-insured.
+Also, the employer will be required to continue to pay assessments into the Self-Insurers Security Fund, the Second Injury Fund, and the Rate Adjustment Fund on workers’ compensation benefits paid for injuries that occurred while self-insured.